-- Are caring for no more than 3 children other than their own. - When programs are run by an approved private or public elementary schools and are regulated by the NH Department of Education. - When children's programs are run and regulated by other government programs (Military, etc.). - When it is a camp, summer or recreational program for school age children.
+- Are caring for no more than 3 children other than their own in their home or in the child's home. - When programs are run by approved private or public elementary schools and are regulated by the NH Department of Education. - When children's programs are run and regulated by other government programs (Military, etc.). - When it is a camp, summer or recreational program for school age children and exempt under RSA 170-E:3 or licensed as a Youth Recreation Camp under RSA 170-E:56.